MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 preprocessed trajectory should have the protein centered in the simulation box with translational and rotational fit.

-In `Gromacs`_, the trajectory would be preprocessed with:
+for example, in `Gromacs`_, the trajectory would be preprocessed with:

 .. code-block:: bash

         gmx trjconv -pbc whole -ur compact -c gmx trjconv -fit rot+transxy